 - The CCF has the role of the OAuth 2.0 authorization server, i.e., providing the access token used for RNAA.

 - The AEF has the role of the resource server.

+- The resource owner client has the role of user-agent.

 The access tokens used for RNAA can contain the resource owner identity claim and other claims.